pianissix7mo/Markov-Chain/README.md

-The provided document is a project report on a Markov Chain Model for Casino Profit Maximization.
-The key points from the document are:
+# Markov Chain Model for Casino Profit Maximization

-### Title and Authors
+### Authors
-- Title: Markov Chain Model for Casino Profit Maximization
-- Authors: Shaoyi Li, Pedro Duarte Moreira, Astrid Zhao, Mofei Wang
+Shaoyi Li, Pedro Duarte Moreira, Astrid Zhao, Mofei Wang

 ### Abstract
 The report proposes a model to determine the optimal slot machine winning rate for maximizing casino profits using a Markov chain model based on the Gambler’s Ruin concept.
 Both analytical solutions and Monte Carlo simulations were employed to visualize and compute the optimal winning rates under various scenarios.